This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Research shows that both mindfulness and meditation can be very useful for those experiencing anxiety or anxious thoughts.

 Training in mindfulness meditation has been found to significantly reduce anxiety in clinical and experimental settings.
-Although the studies and research into it are relatively new, it has consistently been utilised as a useful tool to pause the spiral of anxiety that can happen through increased presence.
+Although the studies and research into it are relatively new, it has consistently been used as a useful tool to pause the spiral of anxiety that can happen through increased presence.

 It can be challenging if you’re new to it, so starting with guided meditation is a gentle way to ease in.There are loads of free apps to assist with both mindfulness and meditation, try a few and see what feels right for you.
 If you’d rather go it alone, set a timer for one or two minutes and focus on breathing in and breathing out.
 This is the first step.